umhau/inst/enhancements/to-add.md

 https://github.com/captn3m0/Scripts A bunch of useful-looking scripts I'm not done browsing through.

-https://github.com/blackjack4494/youtube-dlc Replacement for youtube-dl, since it seems to be dying.
+https://github.com/blackjack4494/youtube-dlc Replacement for youtube-dl, since it might be dying.